programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 A bit further down, a section of **Statements** begins.
 Some of these statements are the sort of transparent information you'd see on a passport: "sex or gender" is "male", and you can find Abdel Nasser's "date of birth."
 Others statements (such as "instance of" "human") may be a bit less obvious.
 We'll say more about those later.

 Even further down, you'll find another section with the heading **Identifiers**.
 Here you'll find the unique identifiers that dozens of other databases–from the Library of Congress to the Internet Movie Database–use to identify Abdel Nasser in their systems.
 This avalanche of identifiers is characteristic of the linked data universe.
 (For further background on this point, read the [section on linked data authorities](https://programminghistorian.org/en/lessons/intro-to-linked-data#linked-open-data-what-is-it) in Blaney's lesson.)
-And at the very bottom, you will see a list of all of the Wikipedia pages about him.
+And at the very bottom, you will see a list of all of the Wikipedia pages about Abdel Nasser.

-### Explaining Q-number identifiers
+### Explaining Q-number Identifiers

 **Unique identifiers** are one key to understanding Wikidata.
-Wikidata's own identifier for Abdel Nasser can be found in the URL of his page, which is `https://www.wikidata.org/wiki/Q39524.` Abdel Nasser and all of the other objects that Wikidata describes are called **items**.
+Wikidata's own identifier for Abdel Nasser can be found in the URL of his page, which is `https://www.wikidata.org/wiki/Q39524`.
+Abdel Nasser and all of the other objects that Wikidata describes are called **items**.
 The Q-number, which is the unique identifier that you find at the end of the URL at the top of every item's page (`Q39524` for Abdel Nasser), is the essence of any item.
 Everything else you see on the page is semantics: labels and descriptions and statements associated with this identifier.

 > ***Sidebar for the theoretically-inclined***: Let's take a moment to reflect a bit more deeply about the significance of these identifiers.
 Wikidata's use of Q-numbers seems to echo an insight developed by theorists in the humanities: there is value in distinguishing between the signifier (the form a sign takes, such as a word or symbol) and the signified (what the sign represents or means).
 This distinction suggests that the relationship between a signifier and what it signifies is not fixed, but shaped by context and interpretation.
-In semiotic analysis, the historical sources we use can be understood as signifiers respresenting unstable subjective accounts of a multivocal past, rather than fixed, singular objective facts.
+In semiotic analysis, the historical sources we use can be understood as signifiers representing unstable subjective accounts of a multivocal past, rather than fixed, singular objective facts.
 Wikidata operates a similar distinction by separating identification (stable identifiers) from interpretation (the terms used to describe the identifiers).

-The semantic data model on which Wikidata is based is founded on this same distinction: the words that Wikidata contains (especially its labels and aliases) are provisional, contingent, and changeable, while the things they describe are encoded in unique identifiers numbers (such as `Q39524`) that are merely agreed-upon conventions that don't carry meaning in themselves.
+The semantic data model on which Wikidata is based is founded on this same distinction: the words that Wikidata contains (especially its labels and aliases) are provisional, contingent, and changeable, while the things they describe are encoded in unique identifier numbers (such as `Q39524`) that are merely agreed-upon conventions that don't carry meaning in themselves.
 In other words, the unique identifiers are standardized conventions (signifiers) used to represent an item, while the labels, descriptions, and statements associated with them remain open to variation and debate.
-This distinction means that the knowledge base can accomodate changes and variation in arbitrary human semantic choices while organizing the relationship between the people, places, events, concepts, and things that it describes.
+This distinction means that the knowledge base can accommodate changes and variation in arbitrary human semantic choices while organizing the relationship between the people, places, events, concepts, and things that it describes.
 Simply put, Wikidata can use multiple terms for the same idea, and those terms can change, without breaking the database.

 For example, the Egyptian president's given name is pronounced "Jamal" in standard Arabic and "Gamal" in Egyptian Arabic.
 Similarly, his surname is rendered differently by writers in different genres.
-Politicians and journalists refered to him as Nasser, others as Abdel Nasser, while Arabophone scholars of the Middle East sometimes transliterate his name "ʻAbd al-Nāṣir."
-Aliases—alternate labels—mean that searchs for each of these terms will arrive at the same `Q39524` item.
+Politicians and journalists referred to him as Nasser, others as Abdel Nasser, while Arabophone scholars of the Middle East sometimes transliterate his name "ʻAbd al-Nāṣir."
+Aliases—alternate labels—mean that searches for each of these terms will arrive at the same `Q39524` item.

 But Wikidata's unique identifier does another useful thing by disambiguating items with the same labels.
 For example, the Egyptian actor [Gamal Abdel Nasser (`Q12205892`)](https://www.wikidata.org/wiki/Q12205892) has exactly the same name (i.e., label) as the president.
 In Wikidata, however, there is no confusing them, because their Q-numbers are different.

-### Explaining statements
+### Explaining Statements

 Wikidata also uses P-numbers, which refer to **properties**.
 In the "Statements" section, you will notice two columns.
 The first column (with a grey field) contains properties.
 The second column (with a white field) contains values that answer these properties (sometimes these are called "objects" of properties).
 These values may be items, or dates, or strings, or other datatypes.
 This lesson is not the place to go into too much detail about the [complexities of data models](https://www.wikidata.org/wiki/Wikidata:Data_model).
 For now, as you begin to explore Wikidata, you can simply read those properties in a common-sense way, as ordinary language labels.

 {% include figure.html filename="en-or-wikidata-for-historians-02.png" alt="Screenshot of five Wikidata statements about Gamal Abdel Nasser.
 Five properties are circled in green: given name, family name, patronym, date of birth, place of birth.
 Objects of each property are circled, with item values in red, time datatype value in blue, and object qualifier in orange." caption="Figure 2: Properties and objects in statements." %}

-You can click on any item or property to go to its own page, which will give you a description, aliases, statements, and identifers related to that idea.
-And it is useful to know that every Wikipedia page has a counterpart item in Wikidata, accessible via a link the left hand tools menu:
+You can click on any item or property to go to its own page, which will give you a description, aliases, statements, and identifiers related to that idea.
+And it is useful to know that every Wikipedia page has a counterpart item in Wikidata, accessible via a link in the left-hand tools menu:

 {% include figure.html filename="en-or-wikidata-for-historians-03.png" alt="Screenshot of Wikipedia page for Gamal Abdel Nasser, with link to Wikidata item in lefthand menu circled in red." caption="Figure 3: Wikidata item on Wikipedia." %}

-To get more of a taste for Wikidata, find the Wikidata item associated with Wikipedia page on a subject of interest to you.
+To get more of a taste for Wikidata, find the Wikidata item associated with the Wikipedia page on a subject of interest to you.
 Click on links on that page–some will make sense, probably; others will not.
 Focus on those that are most transparent, and orient yourself a bit in the web of data that makes up Wikidata.

 You are probably thinking that on the face of things, there's nothing especially enticing about these lists of details.
 This is correct: you could simply look up most of this trivia in any decent reference book.
-But Wikidata's value does not consist in its isolated factoids.
-Instead, Wikidata's power derives from the way that it combines these data points with all of the other data it contains.
-It does this with a powerful search protocol called [SPARQL](https://en.wikipedia.org/wiki/SPARQL).
+But Wikidata's value does not consist in its isolated facts.
+Instead, Wikidata's power derives from the way that it combines these facts with all of the other data it contains, through a powerful search protocol called [SPARQL](https://en.wikipedia.org/wiki/SPARQL).

 > ***Insight***: This section introduced seven key Wikidata terms.
 These are common words, but they have a narrower sense in Wikidata.
 It may be useful to review this short list in the [wikidata glossary](https://www.wikidata.org/wiki/Wikidata:Glossary):
 - item